On this page

 It aligns the maritime security sector to the Government’s national security, foreign policy and climate change priorities and ensures that maximum benefit is derived from the Government’s significant investments in maritime security capability.

-The Maritime Security Strategy ensures New Zealand has an efficient and effective maritime security sector that is able to continue to secure New Zealand’s marine economic, cultural and environmental interests for future generations.
+The Maritime Security Strategy, which was refreshed in 2024, ensures New Zealand has an efficient and effective maritime security sector that is able to continue to secure New Zealand’s marine economic, cultural and environmental interests for future generations.